 Vinyasa Flow yoga is a dynamic form of yoga where flowing movement is linked with the breath.

 WHY VINYASA FLOW YOGA?

 In our Vinyasa Flow class you will move more continuously and more dynamically than in our Hatha Flow Yoga class.
 Flowing movement is connected with the breath to strengthen and energise the body.
 This practice benefits both the body and the mind and you can read about the benefits on our yoga page.

 ANYBODY CAN PRACTICE

-For this class, some prior experience of yoga is ideal, but not essential.
+For this class, prior experience of yoga is recommended.
 It doesn’t matter how old you are, how big or small your body is or whether you’re male or female.
 There’s a yoga mat waiting with your name on it.
 You don’t need to be super flexible or strong to start.
 That comes as a consequence of practicing yoga; it’s not a prerequisite.
 In everyday life, there’s a tendency to compare your body and its capabilities with that of others, but yoga isn’t about the ego.
 We encourage you to remain focused on your own practice and to let go of any self-judgement or frustration.
 Just accept where you are in that moment.
 Your strength and flexibility will grow week by week, at your own pace, without you even realising it.

 WHAT TO EXPECT

 Our Vinyasa Flow classes always start and end slowly, so that the body gradually has time to warm up and open and then gently stretch and release at the end.
 In between we guide you through sequences of flowing movement with an emphasis on postures which develop core strength and flexibility.
 Some parts may be challenging and intense but there is always the opportunity to rest if needed.
 There is also the opportunity to develop your practice with more advanced postures.